 A great photography assignment13 September 2018

-As I have mentioned before, not only do I retouch photos, but I am also a photographer, photographywebsitedesign.co.uk is my website just in case you are interested.
+As I have mentioned before, not only do I retouch photos, I am also a photographer, I recently had a great photography assignment in London to shoot a stock library of antiques.photographywebsitedesign.co.uk is my website just in case you are interested.

 I was contacted by RedMile London around 2 years ago to retouch some of their stock photos.
 They are a bespoke antique dealer based on the Kings Road in Chelsea.
 The photos were of a “non professional standard” and needed a fair bit of retouching to get them presentable.
 Jason, the director explained to me that like many businesses that have a large amount of stock, had purchased a digital camera with the aim of using it to catalog his stock.
 He also admitted that he had very limited photographic knowledge, hence the quality of the images.
 Whenever he sent me work to retouch and mask, I noticed unlike many clients he had a real interest in understanding photography.
 I started offering tips on how he could improve his stock photography.
 I know that this could be perceived as short sighted on my side, but at the same time I firmly believe that knowledge and experience should be shared.